anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/03-organize-your-data-lake.md

 # M3: Organize your enterprise assets into Lakes and Zones

-In this lab module, we will first go over concepts and then into the lab, trying out the concepts.
+In this lab module, we will first go over concepts and then into the lab, and try out the concepts.

 ## 1. Concepts